ncbi/vadr/documentation/advbuild.md

 To investigate we need to look in further detail at the reasons sequences are failing.
 A good way to do this is to go through the most commonly reported fatal alerts.
-Of the 26 fatal alerts (numbers 15 to
+Of the 26 fatal alerts (`yes` in `causes failure` column, numbers 15 to
 40) that occur at least once, the ones that occur in the highest number of sequences are: